Seirdy/seirdy.one/content/resume.md

 Education: Lewis and Clark College
 ----------------------------------

-Bachelor of Arts, Major in Math and Computer Science, Minor in Physics.
+Bachelor of Arts, Major in Math and Computer Science

 Fall 2018 - Spring 2022 (expected)